aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/generative-ai-use-cases-update.en.md

 # How to Update, Change Parameters, and Delete GenU

-This guide explains how to update GenU and change parameters after deploying with one-click deployment.
-For detailed parameters supported by GenU, please refer to the [GenU Documentation](https://aws-samples.github.io/generative-ai-use-cases/en/ABOUT.html).
+This guide explains how to update and change parameters after deploying GenU with one-click deployment.
+For detailed parameters supported by GenU, please refer to the [GenU documentation](https://aws-samples.github.io/generative-ai-use-cases/en/ABOUT.html).

-The following steps will be performed:
-- Check auto-generated parameters from one-click deployment in [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)
+## Two Update Methods

+GenU offers the following two update methods:

+### 🚀 **Method 1: One-Click Update (Recommended)**
+- **Update Method**: Update with one click from your browser, inheriting previous deployment settings
+- **Use Case**: When you want to update GenU to the latest version without changing settings (*)
+- **Benefits**: No development environment setup required

+*If there are changes to parameter names, settings may not be reflected properly.
+We recommend checking the content of [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) where previous settings are stored, and the [GenU documentation](https://aws-samples.github.io/generative-ai-use-cases/en/ABOUT.html) beforehand.

+### 🛠️ **Method 2: SageMaker Studio Code Editor (Advanced)**
-- Set up development environment with [Amazon SageMaker Studio Code Editor](https://docs.aws.amazon.com/sagemaker/latest/dg/code-editor.html)
+- **Update Method**: Set up a development environment in SageMaker Studio Code Editor and update GenU
-- Use CDK for updates and parameter changes
+- **Use Case**: When changing parameters not supported by one-click deployment or developing custom use cases
+- **Benefits**: Allows parameter customization and Git-based update history management

+---

-## Check Auto-Generated Parameters from One-Click Deployment
+## Method 1: One-Click Update

+This is the simplest method.
+You can automatically inherit previous deployment settings and update GenU to the latest version.

+### Checking Current Parameters

-In one-click deployment, the parameters used during GenU deployment are stored in Parameter Store in JSON format.
+In one-click deployment, parameters used during GenU deployment are stored in [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) in JSON format.

-Open the [Parameter Store console (※This is the Tokyo region (`ap-northeast-1`) screen)](https://ap-northeast-1.console.aws.amazon.com/systems-manager/parameters) and check the parameters.
-If deployed to a region other than Tokyo, check in the deployment destination region (e.g., `us-east-1`).
+Open the [Parameter Store management console (Tokyo region `ap-northeast-1`)](https://ap-northeast-1.console.aws.amazon.com/systems-manager/parameters) and check the parameters.
+If you deployed to a region other than Tokyo, check in your deployment region (e.g., `us-east-1`).

-The following parameters are stored with the Environment name specified during deployment (default is `dev`)
+The following parameters are stored with the Environment name specified during deployment (default is `dev`):
-- `/genu/dev.json` - All parameters for dev environment stored in JSON format
+- `/genu/dev.json` - All parameters for the dev environment stored in JSON format

 !!!
 Tip
-    If deployed with `staging` or `prod`, they become `/genu/staging.json` and `/genu/prod.json` respectively.
+    If you deployed with `staging` or `prod`, they will be `/genu/staging.json` and `/genu/prod.json` respectively.

 ![parameter-store-01](../assets/images/solutions/generative-ai-use-cases-update/parameter-store-01.png)

-The parameter content is stored in JSON format as follows:
+The parameter content is stored in JSON format like this:

 ```json
 {